ITLady01/AthenaProjects/Project 4/Game show app/README.md

 7)The h2 title was changed to "Musical Phrase Game" and the h2 header " " has the same name.

-8) Images have changed for the lost heart and lives heart.
+8)Images have changed for the lost heart and lives heart.